- Pepper Spray

 But a small minority of thugs may not be deterred even by a loud alarm.
 That’s when it’s important to have some backup.

-A door security bar can provide extra protection against someone who has a key or is trying to force open your door.
+A can provide extra protection against someone who has a key or is trying to force open your door.
 Look for models that can be used on sliding patio doors as well as traditional hinged doors.
 The most adaptable ones are lightweight and compact but strong, so you can take them on the road and use them at motels and other places when you are traveling.
-A door-stop alarm is another option to keep intruders out.
+A is another option to keep intruders out.

 Just like your home insurance, these are products you hope you will never have to use.
 But if and when an emergency arises, you will be glad you have them — just like a good insurance policy.